SFQG supports many ongoing activities. Scroll down for details on each.

 Another person in the Guild will pick up your profile and then remember you in a special way, each month, through a card in the mail or a wrapped gift on Secret Pal table.

-Secret Pals reveal themselves at the Secret Pal Tea in the fall.
-New profiles are picked at the October meeting.
+Secret Pals reveal themselves at the Secret Pal Tea in April.
+New profiles will be picked at the March meeting.

 A quilting circle is a group of people who get together to sew and quilt and to share parts of their lives.
 Sewing circles get together on a regular basis, quilters may work together on projects for each other or for groups in the community, or members may simply get together to socialize as they each work on their own projects.
 Quilting circles provide their members the opportunity to talk about their ideas and their quilts with other quilters.
 They also benefit broader communities since many bees regularly take on projects to benefit either a larger quilting guild or a chosen community group, such as a hospital or a nursing home.